5l1v3r1/slzr.co/content/posts/aircrack.md

 Warning: compiling took almost 10 minutes on a Raspberry Pi (Model B).

-## Setting an interface to promiscuous mode
+## Setting an interface to monitor mode

-Note: Don't do this with the network interface currently running SSH over.
+Note: Don't do this with the network interface currently running SSH on if unsure.
+It might lock you out if there is no other way of connecting.

 ```bash
 sudo airmon-ng start wlan1